 3. I just want the cheapest version in terms of installation, first investment, and energy.
 Which one should I pick?

-If you need to cool down the whole room, we recommend a portable air conditioner with a high cooling capacity.
-Again, make sure you do the numbers in advance.
+We recommend a portable air conditioner with a high cooling capacity if you need to cool down the whole room.
+But, again, make sure you do the numbers in advance.
 Otherwise, you can end up cooling just one part of your room.

-If you need to cool down your personal area (workout spot, work desk, etc.), an evaporative air cooler is the most hassle-free option.
+An evaporative air cooler is the most hassle-free option if you need to cool down your personal area (workout spot, work desk, etc.).

 4. Is it better to oversize or undersize an air conditioner?

-If you are hesitant about the size and cannot double-check it, it is better to undersize.
+It is better to undersize if you are hesitant about the size and cannot double-check it.
 While a small system will have more work to do in a large room, it will still cost less.
 Big systems will end up wasting energy on small spaces, and they also cost more to operate.